SiegfriedBz/next_auctions/README.md

 ## ⚙️ Architecture Overview

-GavL – Next Auctions follows a lightweight **domain-driven design** structure for clarity and maintainability.
+GavL – Next Auctions follows a lightweight domain-driven design structure for clarity and maintainability.

 - **Domains:** Core types and Zod schemas for all entities (Auction, Bid, Notification, Payment, User)
 - **Ports:** Repository interfaces defining all data access methods
-- **Services:** Business logic and workflows (auction lifecycle, bidding, notifications)
+- **Services:** Business logic and workflows
 - **Instances:** Service instances wired with Supabase repository implementations
 - **Infra (Supabase):** Implements data repositories that map DB rows to domain models and safely handle RLS-protected operations
 - **Supabase Realtime:** Broadcasts live notifications for `NEW_BID`, `NEW_AUCTION_WON`, and `NEW_PAYMENT` events.